 The Education Intern will research, develop, and present educational programming to the public and school/special groups following the National Association for Interpretation guidelines.
-Applicants must be self-motivated, with high desire to spread awareness about all the species that call the refuge home, and help educate the public on the negative impacts of the exotic pet trade.
-The ability to work in a team environment or independently is important.
-A degree in Education, Zoology, Biology, Conservation, or related field is preferred.
+Applicants must be self-motivated, with a high desire to spread awareness about all the species that call the Refuge home and educate the public on the negative impacts of the exotic pet trade.
+The ability to work in a team environment or independently is essential.
+A degree in Education, Wildlife Interpretation, Zoology, Biology, Conservation, or related field is preferred.

-Public Education- responsible for presenting programs each day to the general public/visitors and special group tours, along with giving guided tours.
+Public Education- present programs each day to the general public, visitors, and special group tours, along with giving guided tours.

-School Groups- assist with organizing/presenting during school groups both at the Refuge and off-site, including setup of promotional material
+School Groups- assist with organizing/presenting during school groups at the Refuge and off-site, including setup of promotional material.

 Advanced Training- multiple opportunities throughout internship for furthering education during the 6-month internship

-Educational Writing- aid in writing education articles for the website, blog posts, and newsletter.
+Educational Writing-help the department write educational articles for the website, blog posts, and newsletter.

 Wayside Exhibits- assist in research and planning for wayside exhibits and educational signage at the Refuge.

-Child Camps- responsible for helping with all child activity days such as spring and summer camps and child fun days, including planning and presenting programs and activities.
+Child Camps- plan and help with all child activity days, including spring and summer camps, child fun days, and developing and presenting programs and activities.

 Special Events- assisting with organizing and planning special events as needed.

-- The ability to stand for long periods of time.
+- The ability to stand for long periods.

 - The ability to lift 25 lbs.

-- The ability to live on-site for 6 months.
+- The ability to live on-site for six months.

 $50 weekly stipend for food.
 On-site housing (utilities, internet, washer & dryer, A/C & heat, and TV provided)

-Position lasts for six months with option to extend.
+The position lasts for six months with the option to extend.

-Internship start and end dates: August 15th-February 12th
+Internship start and end dates: February 1-August 27

 Location: Eureka Springs, Arkansas

-Email your cover letter, resume, and 2 letters of recommendation (required) to: Beckie Moore Education Coordinator/ Wildlife Interpreter email@example.com
+Email your cover letter, resume, and two letters of recommendation (required) to Beckie Moore Education Coordinator/ Wildlife Interpreter email@example.com